 In 2007, Gaffney got into the movie business, which did not turn out the way he planned.
 The project was a “documentary” called “Islam vs. Islamism” produced by ABG Films with Gaffney as co-executive producer.
-A controversial examination of how radical Islamists are allegedly intimidating moderate Muslims, the film was funded by the Corporation for Public Broadcasting for the PBS series “America at a Crossroads.”
+A controversial examination of how radical Islamists are allegedly intimidating their fellow Muslims, the film was funded by the Corporation for Public Broadcasting for the PBS series “America at a Crossroads.”
 It was expected to air on 300-plus PBS stations nationwide – until PBS executives saw a screening.
-They promptly rejected film on the grounds that it did not meet editorial standards, reportedly using words like “alarmist” and “overreaching" After an ugly feud between ABG Films and PBS, eight House members demanded that CPB get the film aired or release it to another network.
+They promptly rejected the film on the grounds that it did not meet editorial standards, reportedly using such words as “alarmist” and “overreaching.”
+After an ugly feud between ABG Films and PBS, eight House members demanded that CPB get the film aired or release it to another network.

 The film finally aired after a deal was brokered with Oregon Public Broadcasting acting as distributor for other PBS stations, packaged with an on-camera host introduction and an in-studio panel discussion.

 With an eye on the 2016 election, Gaffney organized three National Security Action Summits in 2015 in early Caucus states including Iowa, New Hampshire and South Carolina.
 Several GOP candidates joined the cast of anti-Muslim and anti-immigrant characters at these Summits, including Ben Carson, Donald Trump and Ted Cruz.